kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I've successfully completed RLOSFest, and gave my final presentation on August 3rd!
 - I will be speaking on a podcast with S. Hanselman
 - I received a scholarship from Google to attend this year's GHC Conference!
+- I've been accepted to JP Morgan's Advancing Black Pathways in AI & Quantitative Modeling Summit

 ## 2020